Team Canvas

 • Assists planning, marketing, organizational change initiatives, business and product development, project management, and research papers

-Who should use a PEST Analysis?
+Who Should Use a PEST Analysis?

 A PEST analysis is useful for any organization that needs to gauge current and future markets.
 Predominantly, this is conducted by senior management, C-levels for strategic planning purposes.
 External agencies, bodies, stakeholders and decision makers who may have perspectives as well as consultants and parters can also offer valuable insights into the PEST analysis.